Frank-Pechar/forkify/README.md

 ## Coding Methods and Features Used:

-- Parcel for build bundling (Babel for transpiling, core.js/stable for polyfilling)
 - Base and Sub Classes and Static Methods
 - Private Fields and Methods
 - Protected Fields and Methods for Class Inheritance